Opt Out of Medicare - JE Part B

-Providers who opt out must beware of the below.
+Providers who opt out must be aware of the below.

 - An Affidavit must be filed with all carriers who have jurisdiction over claims the physician/practitioner would otherwise file with Medicare.

-- The opt out period last two years.
+- The opt out period lasts two years.

 - All active Medicare enrollments will be terminated.